cpm-128/portfolio-react-router/README.md

 ## Acceptance Criteria
-GIVEN a single-page application portfolio for a web developer . . .
+GIVEN a multi-page application portfolio for a web developer . . .

 WHEN I load the portfolio<br>
 THEN I am presented with a page containing a header, a section for content, and a footer